 Dog-friendly Utah: Northern

 If there’s a perfect best friend for outdoor lovers, it’s dogs.
 They sniff at the windows, jump for joy from the car, seemingly skip down the trail to follow the scents of nature.
 (Sometimes powder pups also save the day at our ski resorts).
-Dogs help get us a little excited about
+Dogs help get us a little excited about adventure, too.
+When traveling in Utah with your pup, why not pick spots that make you both feel happy?

 Here are 5 dog-friendly places to hike in the Northern Utah, the state's "metro and mountain" region: